phalt/dj-twiml/README.rst

 About
 -----

-Often when building Twilio apps with Django, you want to quickly create a few simple static TwiML documents.
-You can usually do this by writing some code and linking it to a URL endpoint on your Django app.
+Often when building `Twilio <https://twilio.com>`_ apps with Django, you want to quickly create a few simple static `TwiML <https://twilio.com/docs/api/twiml>`_ documents.
+You can usually do this by writing a view and connecting it to a URL endpoint on your Django app.

-But what if you wanted to modify those documents?
+But what if you wanted to modify those documents quickly later on?
 Or perhaps you don't have the means to push the updates to the live server straight away?

 dj-twiml-views lets you create and modify **static** TwiML documents in seconds, with a publicly addressable URL and correct XML formatting / validation.